Editorial Calendar and Submission Guidelines

 - A two-sentence author identification for publication.
 The first sentence should include a current title, affiliation, and e-mail address; the second sentence should highlight key accomplishments or reinforce your authority in discussing the topic.

 If you'd like to send photos to accompany your article, please attach the JPEG files to an e-mail and send them to firstname.lastname@example.org.
+Please do not embed graphs or images in the Word document.
 (Photos should be at least 4"x6" at 300 dpi.)
 Include a photo credit and a brief caption that identifies the school and the context.
 NASSP does not identify individual students and does not require release forms.
 If no photos are available, NASSP will select file or stock art to enhance the article.

 If you use an extended quotation (including charts, graphs, and tables) from another publication, you must obtain written permission from that publisher before submitting the manuscript to Principal Leadership.
 This permission must accompany the manuscript and be properly credited.